-Spatial variability in reproductive coupling.-If reproductive coupling in giant kelp is strongest under conditions of low current displacement, and giant kelp canopies modify such displacement, then the strength of reproductive coupling should vary among interior and edge sites at Point Loma.
-Additional among-day sampling of zoospore supply and local reproductive output at Point Loma was designed to test the null hypothesis that the strength of the zoospore production-supply relationship (coupling) is independent of study site location (i.e., forest interior [North and South] vs. forest edges [East and West]).
+Spatial variability in reproductive coupling - If reproductive coupling in giant kelp is strongest under conditions of low current displacement, and giant kelp canopies modify such displacement, then the strength of reproductive coupling should vary among interior and edge sites at Point Loma.
+Additional among-day sampling of zoospore supply and local reproductive output at Point Loma was designed to test the null hypothesis that the strength of the zoospore production/supply relationship (coupling) is independent of study site location (i.e. forest interior [North and South] versus forest edges [East and West]).

-Plankton samples and demographic surveys were collected in 1999 at both the interior (North and South, collected together on seven dates) and edge sites (East and West, collected together on eight dates).
+Plankton samples and demographic surveys were collected in 1999 at both the interior (North and South, collected together on 7 dates) and edge sites (East and West, collected together on 8 dates).
 Each interior or edge sampling bout occurred on a date when Central was also sampled.
-As with Central, three replicate samples were taken every 15 min, although the timing of sampling differed: South and West were sampled approximately 1 h before and North and East were sampled approximately 1 h after sampling at Central.
-Spatial variability in the strength of reproductive coupling was studied by comparing the deviation of mean daily zoospore supply sampled at the interior and edge sites from mean daily zoospore supply estimated for each site after entering the site's demographic data into the final parameterized sequential regression model (see Methods: Zoospore supply: Zoospore supply vs. local reproduction).
-Coupling strength was studied by comparing the magnitude of deviations (statistical fit) using adjusted R^2 .
+As with Central, three replicate samples were taken every 15 minutes, although the timing of sampling differed: South and West were sampled approximately 1 hour before, and North and East were sampled approximately 1 hour after, sampling at Central.
+Spatial variability in the strength of reproductive coupling was studied by comparing the deviation of average daily zoospore supply sampled at the interior and edge sites from average daily zoospore supply estimated for each site after entering the site's demographic data into the final parameterized sequential regression model (see Zoospore supply vs. local reproduction).
+Coupling strength was studied by comparing the magnitude of deviations (statistical fit) using adjusted R2.
 Differences in statistical fit between interior and edge sites would reject the null hypothesis that the strength of reproductive coupling is independent of location within the Point Loma kelp forest.
 That the spatial sampling design actually tests this null hypothesis assumes that the general sequential regression model developed for Central was actually indicative of interior sites; differences in statistical fit between interior sites and Central would indicate a violation of this assumption.